uport-project/uport-identity/docs/txRelay.md

 Question: Why would anyone choose to replay as compared to censoring?
 Answer: The transaction will appear on the blockchain (just as a failed transaction), and thus, to someone not paying attention, it may look like the relayer has not been compromised.

 In our system we choose to trust the relayer since it is controlled by us.
-If a user don't want to trust the relayer they will still have the option of sending regular transactions.
+If a user don't want to trust the relayer they will still have the option of sending regular transactions, or use a different relayer.